jere-mie/ipd-py/README.md

 *This code has been developed for Assignment 1 of COMP-3710 (Artificial Intelligence) at the University of Windsor, Winter 2023*

+## Requirements

+All scripts require Python version 3.6 or newer.
+No external libraries are required for this codebase.

 ## Optimization Strategies Used

 3 different optimization strategies have been implemented for trying to find the best deterministic strategy of the Iterated Prisoner's Dilemma: